Research

 Sponsor: Innovationsfonds

-Responsibility: Project group study data I
+Responsibility: Working group I

 Funding period: 2017-2021

-Responsibility: Project group routine data II
+Responsibility: Working group II

 A cardiac rehabilitation program is particularly advisable for people who have suffered a heart attack, have cardiac insufficiency or coronary artery disease.
 However, it can be just as useful to prepare patients over the age of 75 in a targeted manner for an upcoming major heart surgery.
 Such a cross-sectoral two-week "prehabilitation program" is to be developed and evaluated in the PRECOVERY project.
 The program examines whether the health of the patients participating in the prehabilitation measure called "Karl-Heinz" (Kognitiv & cArdiale PRehabiLitation vor HErZINterventionen) improves in the following year compared to the participating control group.